peon2/fbneo-training-mode/README.md

 The King Of Fighters '98

-The King Of Fighteres 2002
+The King Of Fighters 2002

 The Last Blade 2